Profile and summary of ANZSCO structure

 One, two, three, four and six-digit codes are assigned to the major, sub-major, minor and unit groups, and occupations respectively.

 Within each major group, the sub-major groups are ordered firstly by skill level and then alphabetically.
+Note: the various updates to ANZSCO have disrupted this practice as new occupations and unit groups have been assigned the next available code in the respective unit group or minor group.
 Residual 'other' sub-major groups are listed last.
 Sub-major groups comprising occupations at multiple skill levels have been ordered firstly on the basis of their highest predominant skill level, then alphabetically.

 Within each sub-major group, the minor groups are ordered alphabetically, with the exception of residual 'miscellaneous' minor groups which are listed last.
 Similarly, within each minor group, the unit groups are ordered alphabetically, with the exception of the residual 'other' unit groups which are listed last.